phpdev-uk/configuration-management-ansible/workshop/notes.md

  * `state:` The state of the service after running this task. `started` means that the service must be running.

-Run the playbook and then visit [http://10.213.213.213](http://10.213.213.213) in a web browser.
-You should see a page which indicates that nginx is working.
+Run `vagrant up` and Ansible will configure UFW and then install nginx.

-Now run the `security.yml` playbook in `ex02/ansible` and try visiting the page again.
-Your browser will not be able to connect, as the virtual machine is now blocking all incoming connections other than SSH.
-To fix this, we need to add two more tasks to the web playbook, immediately underneath and indented at the same level as the existing tasks:
+However, if you try to visit [http://10.213.213.213](http://10.213.213.213) in a web browser, your connection will time out as UFW is blocking all incoming connections other than SSH.
+To fix this, we need to add two more tasks to the playbook, immediately underneath and indented at the same level as the existing
+tasks:

 ```yaml
 - name: enable incoming http